yurright/Harvard-CS50-Repo/lecture3.md

 - big O, omega, theta

 ## Cannot == compare strings
-- so is solidity, why?
+- so is solidity, why? because string is actually an address!
 - can by using string library

 ## Sorting